Danil1994/SPA_Comments_App/README.md

 # Comments App

-**Comments App** is a SPA web application for creating and managing comments.
+**Comments App** is an SPA web application for creating and managing comments.
 It includes a Django backend (`main_app`) and a React frontend (`react_comment`).

 ---